brpaz/ansible-role-swarm_postgres/README.md

 sudo /usr/local/bin/walg-monitor.sh --status
 ```

+The monitoring script provides:
+- Backup completion status and timing
+- WAL archiving statistics
+- Storage usage metrics
+- Recovery status (when applicable)
+- Health check status

-This monitoring script can be integrated with your monitoring systems like [NTFY](https://ntfy.sh) to ensure your backups are being executed correctly.
+This monitoring can be integrated with monitoring systems like [NTFY](https://ntfy.sh) or any monitoring platform that can execute shell commands.
+The script's exit codes and structured output make it suitable for automated monitoring:

 ##### WAL-G Backup Retention Management

-The role implements a dual retention policy system that ensures your backups are managed efficiently:
+The role implements an efficient backup retention system that ensures optimal storage use while maintaining data safety:

-1. **Count-based retention**: Keeps a fixed number of the most recent backups (`postgres_walg_backup_retention_count`)
+1. **Count-based retention**: Maintains a specified number of the most recent backups (`postgres_walg_backup_retention_count`)
+2. **Smart cleanup**: Ensures WAL files are retained for all available backups
+3. **Safe deletion**: Validates backup dependencies before removal

 The role installs a dedicated retention script at `/usr/local/bin/walg-retention.sh` that handles backup cleanup.
-The script:
+The script provides:

-- Applies both retention policies independently (count-based and time-based)
-- Provides detailed logging of the retention process
+- Detailed logging of the retention process
-- Continues execution even if one retention policy fails
+- Safe handling of in-use backups
+- Cleanup of orphaned WAL files
-- Shows a summary of remaining backups after cleanup
+- Summary reporting of retained backups

-The retention service runs on a schedule defined by `postgres_walg_retention_timer_schedule` (default: daily at 1:30 AM) and includes:
+The retention service runs on a schedule defined by `postgres_walg_retention_timer_schedule` (default: daily at 1:30 AM) with these reliability features:

-- **Resilient execution**: If one retention policy fails, the other will still be applied
-- **Error handling**: Failures are logged but won't prevent the service from functioning
-- **Auto-recovery**: Includes restart capabilities to handle temporary failures
+- **Resilient execution**: Continues partial execution even if some operations fail
+- **Error handling**: Comprehensive logging of any issues encountered
+- **Auto-recovery**: Automatic retry of failed operations
-- **Timeout protection**: Prevents hanging operations with a configurable timeout
+- **Timeout protection**: Configurable timeouts to prevent hung processes
+- **Resource management**: Efficient cleanup of temporary files and logs

 You can manually trigger the retention process by running:
 ```bash